Embiggenerd/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+  SQL is a language used by database implementions to interact with data.
+Relational databases are databases of data with specific strectures and relationships.

 - [ ] Why do tables need a `primary key`?
+  A primary key is used as an index to reference the table, both with SQL queries, and as foreign keys to define relationships between talbles

 - [ ] What is the name given to a table column that references the primary key on another table.
+Foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+  An intermdiary table, with primary keys being set of foreign keys that relate to each other.

 ## Minimum Viable Product